ddewaele/jQueryDataTablesGrunt/README.md

 	"devDependencies": {}
 	}

+## Application dependencies

+As you can see 'yo' already included libraries such as Twitter Bootstrap (the sass port) and jQuery.

-Next thing we need to do is install the datatables dependency.
+Next thing we need to do is install the datatables dependency. jQuery datatables is available through bower, and we can install the dependency in our app and update the bower.json file at the same time using the command below:

 	bower install datatables --save